ProvableHQ/ARCs/arc-0038/README.md

   }
 ```
 #### Deposit Public
-deposit_public takes two arguments: `input_record` as a credits.aleo/credits record, and `microcredits` as a u64.
-Note: once transfer_public_signer is added to credits.aleo, we won’t need to accept private records and can instead only take microcredits as the singular argument for this function.
-Currently, transfer_public uses the caller and not the signer to transfer credits, which means the protocol address would be transferring credits from and to itself in this function.
+`deposit_public` takes two arguments: `input_record` as a `credits.aleo/credits record`, and `microcredits` as a u64.
+Note: once `transfer_public_signer` is added to `credits.aleo`, we won’t need to accept private records and can instead only take microcredits as the singular argument for this function.
+Currently, `transfer_public` uses the caller and not the signer to transfer credits, which means the protocol address would be transferring credits from and to itself in this function.
-The transition part is straightforward – the credits.aleo program is called to transfer credits from the depositor to the protocol address.
+The transition part is straightforward – the `credits.aleo` program is called to transfer credits from the depositor to the protocol address.
-In a nutshell, the concerns of the finalize portion of deposit_public are to:
+In a nutshell, the concerns of the finalize portion of `deposit_public` are to:
 - Distribute commission shares for the protocol admin
 - Distribute shares for the depositor, in direct proportion to the amount of the protocol credits pool they just contributed to
 - Update the protocol state
 Deposit public does not automatically bond the credits.
 This is for several reasons.
 By not directly bonding credits, we do not enforce a minimum deposit.
-We also save the depositor on fees, since the constraints of the bond call are not a part of the overall transition.
-Bond_all must be called in order to bond the microcredits held by the protocol to the validator.
+We also save the depositor on fees, since the constraints of the bond call are not a part of the overall transition. `bond_all` must be called in order to bond the microcredits held by the protocol to the validator.
 ```aleo
 function deposit_public:
 	input r0 as credits.aleo/credits.record;